 Notes

-- Storing leftover - Leftover tofu pad Thai can be refrigerated for 3-4 days.
-You might need to add a splash of water when reheating, especially if the noodles are clumping together.
+- Storing leftovers - Leftover tofu pad Thai can be refrigerated for 1-2 days.
+Reheat in the microwave or on the stove, adding a splash of water to loosen noodles.

 Save this recipe!